liddelowlab/Sadick_et_al._2022/README.md

 *list names of R scripts here*

 # Data
-Original Data
-The data analyzed in this project can be directly downloaded from the following source:
+The original data analyzed in this project can be directly downloaded from the following source:

 # Acknowledgements
 Data analysis on astrocytes was completed by Jessica Sadick and Taitea Dykstra.